excessive interest in or admiration of oneself and one’s physical appearance.

 “Beth, I don’t think you are very smart.
 A university is probably not the place for you.
 Have you considered a vocational school?”

 As a result, I would suggest that with me there was no self-love or admiration.
-And when I did come up for air, my self-love and admiration was told to sit on the sidelines, (because someone needed it more).
+And when I did come up for air, my self-love and admiration were told to sit on the sidelines, (because someone needed them more).
 I tried to convince myself that my stepping back was a noble strength.
 Most times it stung.
 I wondered why we all could not share the light.

 Consequently, I wonder if any innate narcissism I had was conditioned out of me.
 I looked in the mirror and what I saw was an awkward, misshapen, dumb person.
 When I did see beauty (usually my eyes — I like my eyes), I always told myself, “your sisters are much prettier.”
 So, applying a literal layer of make-up and a hairspray veneer was the best I could do to shield the world from the likes of me.
 Harsh, biting sarcasm became my wall.
 When the focus was too much on me (positively or negatively), slinking back became my move.
 Consequently, checking out and stepping back kept me safely away from the “Beth, you are not good enough” perception that seemed to fill my brain.
 Early on I figured that being an emotional support human/cheerleader was the closest (noble cause) I could get to personal success (without having to feel the sting of failure or my own reflection).